 Costochondritis is not associated with swelling, as opposed to Tietze’s syndrome, where swelling is characteristic.
 Tietze’s syndrome is an inflammation of the costochondral cartilages of the upper front of the chest that involves swelling around the joint, the ribs or cartilage near the breastbone.
 Redness, tenderness, and warmth can also be present, but a localized swelling is the distinguishing finding, although even swelling can be variable from patient to patient.
 The pain can cause difficulty with sleeping, and even rolling over in bed is sometimes painful.

-Possible treatments include heat or ice, and medications to reduce the inflammation (ibuprofen or naproxen are commonly used for this).
 And until there is improvement in your symptoms, avoid unnecessary exercise or contact sports activities.

 1 Alpert M, Feldman F. The rib lesions of rheumatoid arthritis.
 Radiology.
 1964 May 82: 872-875